Introduction

 The registry also lets users generate “app keys” which can post messages on behalf of the account.
 App keys have limited permissions and cannot modify the account itself or other app keys.
 Users can use them like auth tokens to delegate permissions to third party applications without exposing their entire wallet.

-2. Deltas
+2. Transactions

 Screenshot 2024-09-28 at 3.53.28 PM.png